sid-agrawal/CellulOS-Docs/docs/source/user/model_state.md

 # Model State

-This section describes how to extract, view, and use the system's model state.
+This section describes how to extract, view, and use the CellulOS system's model state.
+See also the section on extracting a model state from Linux's `/proc` [below](target_proc_model_state).

 ## Setup
 The scripts located at `/scripts/model_state/` will process the raw CSV, upload it to Neo4j, and calculate RSI / FR metrics.